Razr6/nextjs13-sidebar-example/README.md

-Steve: This is cloned from https://github.com/designly1/nextjs13-sidebar-example it seems to be a really good simple example that works.
+Steve: This is cloned/forked from https://github.com/designly1/nextjs13-sidebar-example
+it seems to be a really good, simple example that works.
+But it was written 2 yrs ago, and there are some differences:

+- uses page router (not app router)
+- uses js, not typescript
-But it is written using pagfes router,not app - also all the version numbers next, rreact, etc are old.
+- all the version numbers next, react, etc are old.
+Does that matter?

+But it does actually work.
+And it comes with detailed notes, explaining how it works.
+See below.

+Ok, so lets try and migrate it to the app router, first.
+Here are the docs on that: https://nextjs.org/docs/pages/building-your-application/upgrading/app-router-migration#migrating-from-pages-to-app

 Original md content follows: